srl-labs/containerlab/docs/install.md

 ### Mac OS
 Containerlab doesn't run on Mac OS because Docker Desktop for Mac doesn't provide the networking features containerlab relies on.

 The workaround for Mac OS users is to start a Linux VM (Virtual Machine) on mac and run Containerlab inside the VM.
-For example, free softwares such as Vagrant or Virtualbox can be used to deploy a Linux VM on a Mac OS.
+For example, free software such as Vagrant or Virtualbox can be used to deploy a Linux VM on a Mac OS.

 ### Upgrade
 To upgrade `containerlab` to the latest available version issue the following command[^1]: